 - Stir, then cover with a lid and allow to cook for 5 minutes.
 If the mixture looks dry, add a few splashes of water.
 When the meat is cooked and everything looks good, taste for seasoning.

 - Scoop the mixture onto the zucchini halves.

-- Sprinkle with cheese, and place under a 425 degree broiler for 5 minutes or so, or until the cheese is melted to your liking.
+- Sprinkle with cheese, and place under the broiler for 5-7 minutes, or until the cheese is melted and bubbly.

-- Top with fresh toppings like cherry tomatoes, cilantro, green onion, sour cream, avocado, etc. Have fun!
+- Top with fresh toppings like cherry tomatoes, cilantro, green onion, sour cream, and diced avocado.